 Our founder has created well over 300 persona profiles in his career - this is what he's learnt:

-Throughout his career, Founder of EP Boyd Wason has been fortunate enough to work with many different organisations and brands, all in different stages of their marketing maturity.
+Throughout his career, Founder of Engaging Partners Boyd Wason, has been fortunate enough to work with many different organisations and brands, all in different stages of their marketing maturity.
 In this blog, we sit down with Boyd to pick his brain about persona profile creation and the buyers journey.

 First of all, what is a persona and why are they so important?